The SSTV amateur mode easily explained

 Today SSTV is simple and not so much expensive if you already own a good stable SSB transceiver and a personal computer equipped with a medium-quality soundcard.
 All you will need to start is a small I/O audio device to interface your rig to your PC and obviously, your SSTV application software.
 Your audio interface must be capable of PTT operations if you are going to transmit.
 On the internet you'll find plenty of free SSTV applications running fine even on low speed computers, so that's it.
 Have fun with Slow Scan Television and please remember: SSTV transmitting operation is FULL DUTY CYCLE.
 Reduce RF to half power (or even less) simply using computer or interface volume control to protect your rig from overheating.

 One last thing I have to tell you.
 SSTV was born on 27 MHz and its early pioneer, Copthorne "Coppie" Macdonald began on 11 meters first SSTV experiments in 1958.
-One more reason for SSTV to maintain a place of honor and survive in this chunk of HF today known as "freeband".
+One more reason for SSTV to maintain a place of honor and survive in this chunk of HF today known as the "freeband".

 All the best to you and I hope we can meet each other very soon, over the airwaves!